bcgov/MyGovBC-notification-server/docs/_docs/installation.md

 permalink: /docs/installation/
 ---

 *NotifyBC* can be installed from source code or by deploying a Docker container.
 To setup a development environment in order to contribute to *NotifyBC*, installing from source code is recommended.
 For small-scale production deployment or for the purpose of evaluation, both methods will do.
-For prouduction deployment that requires horizontal scaling, deploying the docker container to PAAS such as OpenShift and running on a MongoDB cluster is recommended.
+For large-scale production deployment that requires horizontal scalability, deploying the docker container to PAAS such as OpenShift and running on a MongoDB cluster is recommended.

 ## Installing *NotifyBC* from Source